Joaquin6/ahkbook/README.md

 # ahkbook - a book on AutoHotkey

+The contents of the book can be viewed on [ahkscript.github.io/ahkbook](http://ahkscript.github.io/ahkbook/index.html)

 Information on this project can be found on its [projectinfo page](http://ahkscript.github.io/ahkbook/projectinfo.html) or in the [forum post](http://www.autohotkey.com/forum/viewtopic.php?t=78265).

 ## Contributing